 This track is multidisciplinary and examines ways of achieving peace, eliminating poverty and advancing human security.
 Its focus is the security and development of individuals, and it analyses historical and institutional impediments that prevent individuals from realizing their potential capabilities and which jeopardize their security.
 The subjects of its analysis include a host of important global policy issues, such as peace and conflict, poverty and development, environment and sustainable development, discrimination by gender or ethnicity, intercultural communication, the formation of global civil society, and corporate social responsibility.
 This track serves as a platform to examine these important global policy issues for the entire IUJ community.

-3. Unique opportunity to learn international relations, economics and management
+3. Unique opportunity to learn international relations, economics, and management

 This track is supported by International Development Program (IDP) of Graduate School of International Relations and the MBA Program of the Graduate School of International Management.
 The IDP provides an analysis of the functions of markets, while the MBA looks at business organizations.
-This track is free from the naive misunderstanding of the functions of market mechanism and business organizations that is often found in the literature of peace studies.
+This track is free from the naive misunderstanding of the functions of market mechanism and business organizations that are often found in the literature of peace studies.
 In this sense, this track is based on the solid analysis of the market mechanism and business firms.

 4. Interdisciplinary, focus on Japan and other Asian countries